-- Police Non-Emergency Line (281) 649-3314 (ext.3314 on campus) - HBU Switchboard (281) 649-3000 - Emergency Call Boxes are located in lots 1, 2, 3, 4, 5, and 6.
+- Police Non-Emergency Line (281) 649-3314 (ext.3314 on campus) - Houston Baptist University Switchboard (281) 649-3000 - Emergency Call Boxes are equipped with video surveillance which are located in various areas throughout the campus.

 Medical Emergencies

 Should you have any type of medical emergency on campus, call (281-649-3911) ext.
 3911 immediately.
 HBU has trained officers to provide the quickest and most appropriate attention until the paramedics arrive.
 Contacting the Houston Fire Department or the University Clinic directly will only delay medical attention.
 Please call 3911 for any emergency.